5GEVE/D3.7-Test-Suites-Results/component_tests/data_collection_manager/README.md

-# Runtime Configurator Robot Framework Tests
+# Data Collection Manager Robot Framework Tests

-This folder contains the Robot Framework tests for the Runtime Configurator, including the results.
+This folder contains the Robot Framework tests for the Data Collection Manager, including the results.

 Full list of tests, including their description, are provided in Deliverable D3.7.